 Jeanette leaves to be a missionary and some time later returns home for the holidays.
 She is treated poorly and like an outcast who can never lift the stain of her sin.

-The book ends with her no longer understanding her place in the world.
+Oranges Are Not the Only Fruit ends with her no longer understanding her place in the world.
 She is uncertain about the existence of god or his place in her life.
 All she knows is that her place is no longer with that family.

 We do not know where she went from there but we can assume that she left in confidence and went somewhere more accepting.
 It is ultimately a story of hope but we are left to fill in the rest.